YAMEROOOO/plover-german-syllatype/README.md

 #### Details

 The theory is orthographic and revolves around typing each syllable instead of each word, so the syllable has to be attached to the previous one if needed.
-To do that, the `<` (also called the g(lue)-key) is used together with the second syllable.
+To do that, the `<` (also called the no-space-key) is used together with the second syllable.
 Syllables that can't be written in one stroke are treated as separate syllables (so "safe" is `SA/<FE`).

-Capitalization is achieved by pressing `^` (also called the c(apitalize)-key) together with the syllable that needs to be capitalized.
+Capitalization is achieved by pressing `^` (also called the capital-key) together with the syllable that needs to be capitalized.

 The `>` key is used to double letters (as well as the `*` if needed) or to create an "l" on the right side or differentiating "sch" from "chs" (though combinations of "ch" and "z" do NOT require the addition of the `>` key as in "schluchz" (`SKFTNUSKF*`) for example).